 Step 2: Start a relaxing bedtime routine

 The purpose of a bedtime routine is to calm your baby every evening, so that her body can relax and welcome sleep.
 In fact, research shows that a consistent bedtime routine helps children fall asleep quicker, wake less often at night and improves maternal mood.
 (A triple win!)

 For this reason, a consistent and relaxing bedtime routine is an essential sleep training step.
 Because your baby’s bedtime routine helps her relax and fall asleep, it’s something you want to do everyday.
 It can calm and settle your baby when she’s sick, teething, going through a regression and even when you travel.

-My free Exhausted Mom’s Survival Kit walks you through the steps of creating a peaceful bedtime routine.
+My Exhausted Mom’s Starter Kit walks you through the steps of creating a peaceful bedtime routine.
 Doing just these steps alone often helps babies sleep longer at night right away!